MarkStringerComedy/MarkStringerComedy.github.io/index.md

 </audio>
 <br />

 So I took out all the bits that I thought weren't working, but didn't seem to be able to connect.
 So I'm comforting myself, listening back to this that at least I'm clear.
 I can be heard.
-I'm not talking too fast, I'm not humming and ahing.
+I'm not talking too fast, I'm not humming and awing.
 They're listening to what I have to say.

 What is occurring to me now is that I'm wondering what they want.